grafbase/grafbase/cli/npm/cli/README.md

 ### `subgraphs`

-List all subgraphs for a project
+List all subgraphs for a graph

 ```
 Usage: grafbase subgraphs <GRAPH_REF>